 /dashboard/prefs |

-Set autonomy level, confirmation rules, file limits, Mistral API key |
+Set autonomy level, confirmation rules, file limits, and AI provider keys |

 API keys authenticate your agent's plugin against the SafeClaw service.
 Each key has a sc_ prefix and is shown only once at creation time.